TanvirAhmedChowdhury/Bootloader/README.md

 - **Minimalistic Design**: Easy to understand for beginners in assembly language.
 - **Educational**: Learn how to interact with hardware directly.
-- **Cross-Compatible**: Can be tested on both Linux and Windows systems using emulators.
 - **Lightweight**: Compact size, typically 512 bytes.

 ---